MLIR

 Syntax:

-The tensor.expand_shape op produces a new tensor with a higher rank whose sizes are a reassociation of the original src.
+The tensor.expand_shape op produces a tensor of higher (or equal) rank than the operand src whose dimension sizes are a reassociation of src.

 // Dimension expansion i -> (i', j') and (k) -> (k')